noh-lab/comparative-dicty-symbionts/README.md

 # Comparative genomics of *Dictyostelium discoideum*-symbiont *Paraburkholderia*
-Repository to support: Comparative genomics support *Paraburkholderia* symbionts of *Dictyostelium discoideum* amoebas have evolved to be professional symbionts adapted to their host environment
+Repository to support: Comparative genomics support reduced-genome *Paraburkholderia* symbionts of *Dictyostelium discoideum* amoebas are ancestrally adapted professional symbionts

 Supporting data and scripts are organized as follow:
 - shell_scripts_and_input: all scripts and input data to recreate the analysis prior to visualization
-- R_scripts_and_input: all scripts and input data to recreate visualizations and statistical tests
+- R_scripts_and_input: all scripts and input data to recreate visualizations and statistical analyses
-- additional_output: data that were generated but were not used for visualization or statistical tests in R
+- additional_output: data that were not directly used for visualizations or statistics; includes data used in the genome browser @ burk.colby.edu

 These data were generated from genome FASTA files available via NCBI.
 A descriptive version of all analyses and steps can be found below.
 &nbsp;